 Transparency includes pictures and videos of the parents so buyers see and know the parents’ temperaments and personalities.
 It also includes photos and testimonials from previous litters.

 A website and Facebook page offer transparency, as does communication with previous buyers/owners.

-You may want to consider working with someone who is dedicated to breeding dogs full-time rather than anyone who does this as a “side business”.
+You may want to consider working with someone who is dedicated to breeding dogs full-time rather than anyone who calls themself a hobby breeder or does this as a “side business”.

 There are Doodle breeders everywhere, so consider finding a responsible, dedicated, respectable breeder within driving distance.
 Flying a puppy across the country can be traumatic for the dog and is otherwise unnecessary to begin with.

 Be aware that some breeders may stipulate that your puppy’s health warranty will be voided for arbitrary reasons.

 For example, they might say a warranty will be voided if you ever feed the dog a brand of food that is different than what they recommend or sell on their website.

 It’s pure speculation, but a theory is that because most people will not feed one brand of food exclusively for the first 2 or 3 years of the puppy’s life, it will automatically make it so the breeder doesn’t have to be held liable for anything they guarantee.